AlonKoren/PTM_project/README.md

   - Building a single Adapter for the project, in order to solve different unexpected problems.

-**This project was made for my Advanced Software Development Course.<br />
+**This project was made for my Advanced Software Development Course, Which was taught by Dr. Eliahu Khalastchi at The College of Management Academic Studies .<br />
 This project was written by me with the personal guidance of Gil Yermiyah (@gilyerm).**